LevarB100/Stolen-Bars-News/README.md

 The reason for tis project was to gain exprerince scrapping websites for information.

-Try it out:
+### Try it out:

-Installing
+### Installing

 To run the app locally, you will first need to git clone the repository to your local machine.

-HTTPS: $ git clone git@github.com:LevarB100/FriendFinder.git
+HTTPS: $ git@github.com:LevarB100/Stolen-Bars-News.git

-SSH:$ git clone git@github.com:LevarB100/FriendFinder.git
+SSH:$ git@github.com:LevarB100/Stolen-Bars-News.git

 Once cloned, cd into the repository and install the necessary dependencies by running: $ npm install

 You can then start the app locally by running: $ node server.js

-Built With
+### Built With

-Express.js - Node.js framework jQuery - Front-end framework Node.js - JavaScript runtime npm - Dependency management Bootstrap - CSS framework
+-Express.js
+-jQuery
+-JavaScript
+-Axios
+-Bootstrap

-Authors
+### Authors
 See contribution history here

-Future Updates
+### Future Updates
-At the moment, the app will check your survey results against a seed file with results from various fake "friends."
-In the future, I would like to add in a database in order to have users match against one another instead of the seed file.
+At the moment the app only scrapes yahoo.com.
+In the future I would like to make were the application will scrape multiple websites and to be able to organize the information received so I can offer it to the user by subject matter.